 - Students who are home-schooled, attend a school that does not provide letter grades, or have a GED/HiSet (High School Equivalency)

 Test Optional applicants with a GPA between 2.70-2.99 must include a letter of recommendation from an instructor they have had within the past 12 months.

-Applicants should plan on taking ACT or SAT test before May 1, 2021 for use in course placement, academic advising, and potential merit award increase.
-However, due to the impact of COVID-19 on access to ACT/SAT standardized test scores, this may not be possible.
+Applicants wishing to submit a test score should plan on taking ACT or SAT test before May 1, 2022 for use in course placement, academic advising, and potential merit award increase.

 Applying Test Optional